yuyang339/cs140e-21spr/labs/0-blink/README.md

         sudo adduser <your username> dialout

+    If you do this, make sure you login and logout.

     If that still doesn't work, you may have to remove `modemmanager`:

         sudo apt-get remove modemmanager

+    In this case you may need to reboot.

 Mechanically: